TeachBooks/mirror_teachbook_manual/book/cookbook/jupyterlite/including-jupyterlite.md

 1. `retrolite`: this embeds the old Jupyter Notebook environment in your page.
 This is a good one if you want students to program things on you page, since it allows students to edit and execute cells.
 2. `jupyterlite`: this embeds a JupyterLab environment in your page.
 3. `replite`: this variant provides an environment similar to the regular `IPython` kernel.
-This is probably the best solution if you want to include small, interactive pieces of content, like a plot with sliders.

 Below are examples demonstrating how to include each variant.
 Note that the `jupyterlite-sphinx extension` is designed for use with `.rst` files (Restructured Text).
 Luckily, `MyST` provides a convenient directive that allows us to include Restructured Text content in a regular `.md` file.